-Paul was writing to Timothy and the Bible says in I Timothy 1:1, “Paul, an
+Paul was writing to Timothy and the Bible says in First Timothy

 apostle of Jesus Christ by the commandment of God our Savior, and Lord Jesus